-It’s not quite the Jersey Shore, nor is it Manhattan, but just across the Hudson River, there’s this quaint little part of New Jersey encompassing Newport, Hoboken, Grove Street and Exchange Place.
+But just across the Hudson River, you’ll find a quaint little part of New Jersey.
+Encompassing Newport, Hoboken, Jersey City, Grove Street and Exchange Place.

 So just in case you find yourself in pursuit of a morning stroll around the Jersey City area, here are five breakfast spots that I highly rate in my dear Jersey home.

-The rare old time we don’t want to go into the city (read: hungover) we sometimes take the ten minute walk to Battello’s in search of some eggs washed down with a cocktail and a view of Manhattan.
+The rare time we don’t want to go into the city (read: hungover) we sometimes take the ten minute walk to Battello in search of some eggs washed down with a cocktail and a view of Manhattan.

 2. Bluestone Lane, Hoboken